-A comprehensive configuration tracking and recovery tool for Windows NT.
+A comprehensive configuration tracking and recovery tool.
 It provides features that you or support personnel can use to restore your system if your configuration becomes damaged or unusable.
 ConfigSafe can also be a valuable troubleshooting tool, especially if problems develop after you install a new application or adapter.